How to give medicine to your child safely — weight-based dosing

 It is 2 in the morning.
-Your child is crying with a temperature of 39 degrees.
-You reach for the paracetamol syrup and stare at the leaflet.
+Your child is crying and has a temperature of 39°C. You reach for the paracetamol syrup and look at the leaflet.
 “Children aged 7 to 12: 5-10 ml.”
 But your child is 4 years old.
-Or maybe she is 8 but weighs as much as a 12-year-old.
+Or perhaps they are 8, but weigh as much as a 12-year-old.
 How much should you give?
 How much is too much?
-And why is the dosing listed by age in the first place, when children of the same age can weigh twice as much as each other?
+And why is the dosage listed by age at all, when children of the same age can weigh twice as much as each other?

 These are questions parents face every day.
 And the answers are not as simple as the leaflet suggests.